Different Perspectives on FLP Impossibility: Introduction

 \subsection{Content}

 Section 2 shows the correctness of a new paradigm for consensus termination.
 Section 3 presents the system model.
-Section 4 shows termination of binary consensus under a hypothesis that consensus with vector agreement terminates in complete asynchrony and a crash.
-Section 5 presents an algorithm with vector agreement that terminates in complete asynchrony and a crash.
-Section 6 contrasts our results with Crusader agreement.
-Section 7 concludes the paper.
+Section 4 introduces an algorithm with vector agreement in asynchrony and a crash.
+Section 5 proves the algorithm termination.
+Sections 6 and 7 illustrate the algorithm's phases.
+Section 8 shows termination of consensus with binary agreement.
+Section 9 contrasts our results with Crusader agreement.
+Section 10 concludes the paper.